Bernadette Crane

 Knowledge is Power!

-When we are armed with knowledge we can come to a place of acceptance and make conscious decision about how we can manage our menopause in a contsrcitive more proactice, instead of suffering silence.
+When we are armed with knowledge we can come to a place of acceptance and make conscious decision about how we can manage our menopause in a constructive, more proactive manner, instead of suffering in silence.

 This is where the mindful aspect of the course comes in.